MichaelCurrin/code-cookbook/recipes/python/convert-data.md

 Convert input data as CSV, JSON or YAML and output as CSV, JSON or YAML.

-Here is a partially implemented solution.
+_TODO_

+- YAML support
+- One tool/entrypoint to do everything as its own repo
-_TODO: formats could be recognized using the extensions._
+- Formats could be recognized using the extensions.

-_TODO: This tool can be adapted to work with stdin and stdout as a unix tool, rather than handling file IO internally._
+- Work with stdin and stdout as a unix tool, rather than handling file IO internally.

 ## CSV to JSON